dle4/Synthetic-Post-Dive-Ultrasound-Audio-Generator/README.md

 Example data is provided covering 6 cases ranging  subclavian/precordial, full/partial cardiac cycle, and spencer/KM scales.
 Partial cardiac cycle script is not used for subclavian data as the real-world data is often clean enough to easily differentiate background from VGE.

+Supplemental functions are provided to create data according to all 6 cases provided (RunAll.m).
+User can execute that file to generate more than one type of data without waiting for each datatype to finish.

 License and Citation
 ------------

+David Le et al. 2022, An open-source framework for synthetic post-dive Doppler ultrasound audio generation, PLoS ONE.

 References
 ------------